For adults with previously treated classical Hodgkin lymphoma including an autologous stem cell transplant

 - have any other medical conditions

-Talk to your healthcare team about all of the medicines you are taking, including:
+Talk to your healthcare team about all the medicines you take, including:

 - prescription medicines

 The most common side effects of OPDIVO when used alone include:

 These are not all of the possible side effects of OPDIVO.
 Talk to your healthcare team for more information.
 Call your doctor for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call